PoisotLab/ms_network_prediction/manuscript.md

 by the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
-Further, interaction strength is often variable and context dependent and can be influenced by density-dependence and spatiotemporal variation in community composition [@Wootton2005MeaInt].
+Further, interaction strength is often variable and context dependent and can be influenced by density-dependence and spatio-temporal variation in community composition [@Wootton2005MeaInt].

 ### Powerful predictive tools work better on large data volumes